pdwaggoner/pdwaggoner.github.io/Research.md

 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}

 * Democratic Development of Algorithms (with Robert Y. Shapiro)

-* The Paradox of Algorithms and Blame on Public Decisionmakers (with Ryan Kennedy and Adam Ozer)

 * Accuracy and Fairness in Public Policy Algorithms: A Conjoint Experiment on Policy Preferences (with Myriam Shiran, Ryan Kennedy and Adam Ozer)